Foreign private banks plan India headcount boost in revival of growth push

 To tap into this demand, venture funds are being launched that seek to raise money from high networth individuals (HNIs) for investments in start-ups.
 At least two venture funds are currently raising a combined $160 million from Indian investors including wealthy individuals, to invest in start-ups, people involved in the matter said.

 “In the first round, it was mostly foreign investors who were chasing the start-ups.
-Now the Indian HNIs are waking up to this opportunity,” said Atul Singh, India head for wealth management at Bank of America Merrill Lynch (BAC.N).
+Now the Indian HNIs are waking up to this opportunity,” said Atul Singh, India head for wealth management at Bank of America Merrill Lynch.

 India’s e-commerce firms last year attracted more than $5 billion in investment, the bulk of it from overseas investors, compared to less than $2 billion in 2013.